Author: Kate Lucas

 We started seeing a maternal fetal specialist, with fortnightly ultrasounds.
 There were so many decisions to make – how much monitoring, when to deliver, when to start steroids for their lungs etc..
 There is so little research on these twins – they are so rare, making studies hard to conduct.
 Through the one support group in the world at the time (www.monoamniotic.org) we learnt of the most successful treatment plan – and we fought for it every step of the way.
 Our new specialist agreed to allow us to be part of the decision-making process.
 She was wonderful, compassionate and positive; a pioneer in her field and world-renowned.
 In a tragic twist of events, she took her own life when I was 19 weeks pregnant.
 We were saddened and bewildered.

-Assigned a new specialist, we fought all the battles again, and a plan was roughly laid out: weekly scans from 24 weeks, then by 28 weeks to be inpatient at the hospital to be monitored daily.
-Then if all went well we would deliver by c-section at 32 weeks (a vaginal delivery was out of the question due to the danger created by the cord entanglement, as well as the risk of cord prolapse).
-We were given the option of termination due to the stressful nature of the pregnancy, and the uncertain outcome and risks…but we had already fallen in love with our little blobs!
+Assigned a new specialist, we fought all the battles again.
+A plan was roughly laid out: weekly scans from 24 weeks, then by 28 weeks to be inpatient at the hospital to be monitored daily.
+Then if all went well we would deliver by c-section at 32 weeks.
+A vaginal delivery was out of the question due to the danger created by the cord entanglement, as well as the risk of cord prolapse.
+We were given the option of termination due to the stressful nature of the pregnancy, and the uncertain outcome and risks.
+But we had already fallen in love with our little blobs!

 The weeks slowly passes – my concerns allayed with frequent MFM appointments, and a home hand- held Doppler for reassurance.

 At 28 weeks I became a resident on the maternity wing.
 I cried for days – missing my children, my husband and my home.
 Frightened for my babies and daunted at what lay ahead.
-My poor husband had the task of running the household, cooking, cleaning, working full-time, taking kids to school and day care etc etc .…as well as making sure he visited me every day without fail!
+My poor husband had the task of running the household, cooking, cleaning, working full-time, taking kids to school and day care etc etc. As well as making sure he visited me every day without fail!
 He was a true hero – my rock.
-My wonderful mother brought Hudson in twice a week to spend time with me, and my daughter Xani often came after school and sat on my bed and kept me company.
+My wonderful mother brought Hudson in twice a week to spend time with me.
+While my daughter Xani often came after school and sat on my bed and kept me company.

-We were told not to set up a nursery as it would make it too hard if we lost one or both the twins, so I spent time pouring over catalogues wondering what if anything I might need.
+We were told not to set up a nursery as it would make it too hard if we lost one or both the twins.
+So I spent time pouring over catalogues wondering what if anything I might need.
 We discussed what car to buy to accommodate our large family…and we discussed whether we would get the same car if only one baby survived.
-We discussed whether we would want to try for another baby if they both died.
+Then discussed whether we would want to try for another baby if they both died.
 We could hardly believe the things we were discussing…..

 As we ate breakfast suddenly midwives arrived with a gown and the news 2 beds were now free and we were to deliver our babies immediately.